MickaelCormier/mickaelcormier.github.io/_pages/about.md

 toc: true
 ---

-My name is Thomas Golda and I’m a research assistant at the [Karlsruhe Institute of Technology](http://www.kit.edu/english/index.php), working in close cooperation with the [Fraunhofer Institute for Optronics, System Technologies and Image Exploitation IOSB](https://www.iosb.fraunhofer.de/servlet/is/12481/) in Karlsruhe (Germany), which is one of the largest research institutes in the field of image acquisition, processing and analysis in Europe.
+My name is Mickael Cormier and I’m a research assistant at the [Karlsruhe Institute of Technology](http://www.kit.edu/english/index.php), working in close cooperation with the [Fraunhofer Institute for Optronics, System Technologies and Image Exploitation IOSB](https://www.iosb.fraunhofer.de/servlet/is/12481/) in Karlsruhe (Germany), which is one of the largest research institutes in the field of image acquisition, processing and analysis in Europe.
 {: .text-justify}

 The focus of my work is centered around the two topics: